-The Empire Plan reimburses You either 80 percent of the Usual and Customary Rate for Covered Services, supplies and/or Pharmaceutical Products or Devices (or the Scheduled Pharmaceutical Amount for Pharmaceutical Products or Devices) or the actual billed charges, whichever is less.
+The Empire Plan reimburses You either 80 percent of the Allowed Amount for Covered Services, supplies and/or Pharmaceutical Products or Devices or the actual billed charges, whichever is less.

 You pay the remaining 20 percent (Coinsurance) until the covered individual or dependent children combined have met the Coinsurance maximum.
-You also pay any charges above the Usual and Customary Rate.
+You also pay any charges above the Allowed Amount.